usnistgov/WIPP/deployment/wipp-complete-single-node/README.md

 ### Windows 10 (Multipass+microk8s)
-Make sure you have Windows 10 Pro, Enterprise or Education; Windows 10 Home is not supported.
+Make sure you have Windows 10 Pro, Enterprise or Education to use the standard Multipass installation with Hyper-V; Windows 10 Home is not supported and will require an installation of VirtualBox.

+1. Enable Hyper-V on Windows: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v
+If you are unable to enable Hyper-V, or prefer to use VirtualBox, please refer to this [online documentation for installing Multipass on Windows](https://discourse.ubuntu.com/t/installing-multipass-for-windows/9547) and follow the instructions for VirtualBox.
-1. Download and install Multipass for Windows: https://multipass.run/#install Multipass creates on-demand Linux VMs and provides an easy way to run Kubernetes using microk8s.
+2. Download and install Multipass for Windows: https://multipass.run/#install Multipass creates on-demand Linux VMs and provides an easy way to run Kubernetes using microk8s.
-2. Enable Hyper-V on Windows: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v
 3. Create Multipass VM:
 ```
 multipass launch --name wipp --cpus 4 --mem 8G --disk 100G ubuntu